SachinMohanta/learning-page/README.md

-# learning-page this is my project using html and css
+# course-details-page this is my project using html and css